abstra-app/creator-docs/docs/projects/front-end/arguments/argument-types.md

   }
 ]
 ```
-The value of the input will be the "value" property of the selected option.
+The value of the input will be the `value` property of the selected option.

 ### query